tinypony777/FC2-Leak-Detector/README.md

 **Efficient Caching** - Smart caching to reduce duplicate requests
 **Jellyfin Metadata Support** - Generate Jellyfin-compatible NFO files and poster images for leaked videos, making it easy to integrate into your media library

+### Jellyfin Metadata Notes
+The generated Jellyfin metadata includes:
+- NFO files: Contains video title, description, external links, and other information
+- Poster images: Video thumbnails as posters
+- Placeholder MP4 files: **Note: These are 0-byte empty files that cannot be played directly**, only used to display video entries in Jellyfin
+- Watch links: The NFO files contain links to MissAV and 123AV for online viewing, accessible via the trailer button or external links
+- Magnet links: If available, the NFO files include magnet links for downloading the videos

+To watch the videos, you need to click the trailer button in the Jellyfin interface to jump to online viewing websites, or use the magnet links to download the videos.

 ### Installation Guide

 #### System Requirements